samuelsurgeon/sorting-visualiser/README.md

 The goal of the project was to help me understand the fundamentals of JavaScript and React, so I only used those pieces of tech and avoided using Redux or any other addons for the animations.

 Since its my first project please let me know if there are any blaringly obvious mistakes or anti-patterns.
 I struggled quite a bit figuring out where the logic for the animations should go and I definitely need to read up on React design patterns more.
-I've used setTimeouts for the animations but might switch them out for requestAnimationFrame to make the code cleaner.
+I used setTimeouts for the animations but might switch them out for requestAnimationFrame to make the code cleaner.

 ## The algorithms